Tottenham's Harry Kane could miss rest of season through injury, says Mauricio Pochettino

 Harry Kane could miss the rest of the season after suffering another ankle injury during Tottenham's win over Manchester City on Tuesday, fears Mauricio Pochettino.

-The England captain was hurt in a challenge with City left-back Fabian Delph early in the second half.
+The England captain was hurt in a challenge with City left-back Fabian Delph early in the second half of Spurs' Champions League quarter-final first leg victory.

 The two players clashed on the touchline in front of the dugouts, with Delph winning the ball but standing on Kane's left ankle as he followed through with the kick.

-Kane left the field immediately and had to be helped down the tunnel by members of Spurs' medical team.
+Kane, who exited the stadium on crutches, left the field immediately after suffering the injury and had to be helped down the tunnel by members of Spurs' medical team.

+He will be assessed in the coming days, although the full extent of the damage will not be known until the swelling has gone down around his ankle.

 "I'm very sad, very disappointed, and it's going to be tough for the rest of the season.